 GeneCards Summary for MMP17 Gene

 MMP17 (Matrix Metallopeptidase 17) is a Protein Coding gene.
-Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
+Diseases associated with MMP17 include Breast Cancer.
+Among its related pathways are Matrix Metalloproteinases and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP25.

 UniProtKB/Swiss-Prot for MMP17 Gene

 Endopeptidase that degrades various components of the extracellular matrix, such as fibrin.
 May be involved in the activation of membrane-bound precursors of growth factors or inflammatory mediators, such as tumor necrosis factor-alpha.
 May also be involved in tumoral process.
+Cleaves pro-TNF-alpha at the 74-Ala- -Gln-75 site.
 Not obvious if able to proteolytically activate progelatinase A. Does not hydrolyze collagen types I, II, III, IV and V, gelatin, fibronectin, laminin, decorin nor alpha1-antitrypsin.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.